How to Create a Business Email Address for Free in 3 Easy Steps

 Oh my, the address has been created, just like that!

 Wait a minute…Oh right, it’s not working yet.
-A last step is required: configure the domain DNS. « What the hell is that », you ask?
+A last step is required: configure the domain DNS. « What the heck is that », you ask?

 The DNS (Domain Name System) holds the configuration of your domain.
 Stuff like it’s IP address, its mail service, and so on.
 We talk about DNS “records” because each setting is actually a textual record in the DNS.
 More on DNS records here.